VRJams/vrjams.github.io/index.markdown

 The event is non-profit; no prizes, competitions or judges, just learning and meeting new people.

 For the event, you'll need to __Bring Your Own Device__, so a laptop and an HMD are almost mandatory.
-You can use the framework wihtout a headset, but it's not an optimal experience.
+You can use the framework without a headset, but it's not an optimal experience.

 You'll need some programming experience, but the technology uses the very user friendly Lua programming language.
 No need for pointers, memory management or other advanced tools.

 {: .warning }
 __Setting up the environment is NOT part of the event.__ To learn how to do that, consult the [Official Docs]({{page.LOVR-docs}}), the [Unofficial Docs](/docs/), ask us on [Telegram]({{page.telegram}}) or on the [Official Matrix](https://lovr.org/matrix) or the [Official Slack](https://lovr.org/slack)

-The current target for the event is the second week of November, so get everything ready and get comfortable with the echnology beforehand.
+The current target for the event is the second week of November, so get everything ready and get comfortable with the technology beforehand.

 You will also have to join the [Telegram Group]({{page.telegram}}) to keep up to date with the event and interact with the admins and participants.
 Some info might be available only there, so be sure to join!